oisdk/site/drafts/scheduling-effects.markdown

     go :: Delay Z f m a -> a
     go (Now x) = x
 ```

+If the type is delayed however long we want it to be, then it mustn't really be
+delayed at all.

+Finally, we can express recursion:

+## Cofree fix

 We also get an applicative: